CelliesProjects/ESP32_VS1053_Stream/README.md

 ### Get the currently used codec
 `const char* currentCodec()`

-Return a `const char*` containing the currently used codec.
 Returns `STOPPED` if no stream is running.

 ### Get the filesize